emp3r0r7/WifiBall/README.md

     sudo nano /root/.wifiball/config.properties

     ```
-    Set your network card accordingly at network.card, always put the card managed state eg. wlan0 instead of wlan0mon
+    Set your network card accordingly at `network.card`, always put the card managed state eg. wlan0 instead of wlan0mon

 6. **Access the Application:**

-    Open your web browser and navigate to `http://localhost:8011/` to see the real-time 3D visualization.
+    Open your web browser and navigate to `http://localhost:8011/realtime-data` to see the real-time 3D visualization.

 ## Usage